core-infra-svcs/dashboard-api-go/client/docs/InlineObject68.md

 HasMaxLossPercentage returns a boolean if a field has been set.

+### SetMaxLossPercentageNil

+`func (o *InlineObject68) SetMaxLossPercentageNil(b bool)`

+ SetMaxLossPercentageNil sets the value for MaxLossPercentage to be an explicit nil

+### UnsetMaxLossPercentage
+`func (o *InlineObject68) UnsetMaxLossPercentage()`

+UnsetMaxLossPercentage ensures that no value is present for MaxLossPercentage, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)